smudge/decks/railsconf-2022/slides.md

 <!--
-And so we can totally cross out push-button deploys.
+And so instead of push-button deploys...

 CLICK

-Because now we have continuous integration and deployments just like our production environment.
+We were deploying continuously, and really benefiting from it, just like in our production environment.

+And so what's left here is that last line.
 -->

----

-# WIP

 ---
 layout: image